+Supplement Savvy Supplements such as aged garlic extracts, which have been widely tested for cardiovascular benefits, are processed to yield specific levels of biologically active compounds, making it difficult to extrapolate a recommended dose in basic food form.
+Your best bet: Use garlic liberally in cooking, aiming to consume several cloves a day.
 Rivlin's favorite way to eat a whole head of garlic (about 12 cloves) in a single dose is adapted from research at Penn State University: He slices the top off of a head of garlic to expose it to air for 20 to 30 minutes before roasting for 30 minutes in a 350°F oven, then spreads the soft, smoky-sweet pulp from the cloves on whole-wheat bread.
 And because roasting helps temper the pungency of the garlic, this easy home remedy (which happens to make a delicious hors d'oeuvre) won't hurt your chances at romance, either.

-What To Look For ?
-Every form of garlic, including supermarket garlic powder, seems to have some health benefits.
+What To Look For: Every form of garlic, including supermarket garlic powder, seems to have some health benefits.
 However, most studies on garlic supplements have been conducted on aged garlic extract.

-How To Take It ?
-Standard daily dosages of aged garlic extract range from 700 to 2,000 milligrams.
+How To Take It: Standard daily dosages of aged garlic extract range from 700 to 2,000 milligrams.

 Safety: Garlic and garlic extract are on the FDA's GRAS (generally recognized as safe) list.
 Check with your physician before supplementing with garlic if you take blood-thinning drugs or are scheduled for surgery in the near future.
 Garlic extract's safety for young children and pregnant or nursing women has not been determined.